st4ck/SkipList-PHP/README.md

 ![image](https://user-images.githubusercontent.com/5120445/223442828-18477310-69de-4920-af70-bdb7a7ef6b28.png)

 ## Basic usage
 Just include the SkipList.php file to your project and you can start to use the implementation.

-Small examples below.
-Here the detailed Classes documentation documentation
+Here the detailed [Classes documentation](https://st4ck.github.io/SkipList-PHP/) documentation and small examples below.

 ### Example 1
 ```